What Is Ear Hair?

 If your dog wriggles during the process you may need to get someone else to help.
 Ask them to hold some treats for the dog to nibble on as you do the job.
 You may need to give the dog a rest in between every couple of plucks.
 Give him a treat for putting up with it and also give his ears a massage as you do it or once you have finished.

-You might notice that your dog shakes his ears after you’ve been plucking out the ear hair.
+You might notice your dog shaking his head and ears after you’ve finished plucking out the hair.
 This should be nothing to worry about, it just feels different after having the ear hair plucking done.

 If your dog does not have a lot of inner ear fluff you might like to trim back what there is with a pair of straight edged scissors.
-This will keep the ear canal clear and tidy – see pictures above.
+This will keep the ear canal clear and tidy.

 This is a relatively easy procedure but if you don’t feel comfortable about plucking your dog’s ear hair out then a professional groomer or a vet can do this for you.